-Figure 8.
+Fig. 11.
 The performance of our algorithm with different parameters.
 Improvements are over Fair Scheduling. (a) The number of queues. (b) The threshold of the first queue.

-VI.
-RELATED WORK
+6 RELATED WORK

 Scheduling without prior information.
-Multilevel feedback queue (MLFQ) [21] was a scheduling algorithm that prefers small jobs and I/O bound processes.
+Multilevel feedback queue (MLFQ) [25] was a scheduling algorithm that prefers small jobs and I/O bound processes.
 It also does not require prior information about job sizes.
-Bai et al. [16], [22] implemented a MLFQ in commodity switches for flow scheduling in data center networks.
-Least attained service (LAS) [11] was also popular for job scheduling without prior information, yet it may suffer from performance degradations when several large jobs arrive.
-To resolve this issue, Discrete-LAS (DLAS) was introduced in [17] for coflow scheduling.
+Bai et al. [14], [26] implemented a MLFQ in commodity switches for flow scheduling in data center networks.
+Least attained service (LAS) [13] was also popular for job scheduling without prior information, yet it may suffer from performance degradations when several large jobs arrive.
+To resolve this issue, Discrete-LAS (DLAS) was introduced in [15] for coflow scheduling.
+Theoretical analysis on the thresholds of the queues for multilevel queue based coflow scheduling was proposed in [27].